Margaret Dale (actress): Early life

 Margaret Rosendale was born on March 6, 1876, in Philadelphia, Pennsylvania, although some sources give her birth year as 1880.
 Her father was Julius Rosendale, a wealthy physician, jeweler and translator.
 She was interviewed in Munsey's Magazine in 1903 where a brief noting of her career had her living in Germantown at one time and was currently single and living with her mother.

 Theater career

 She began her career in Charles Frohman acting company in 1898, often in support of the leading actors such as Henry Miller.
 She became the leading lady of John Drew from 1902 to 1905.
 She appeared in the George Ade western Father and the Boys 1908-1911.
 Dale performed with George Arliss in the long running play Disraeli, 1911 to 1917.
+In 1923 she portrayed Mrs. Horatio Winthrop in Rudolf Friml's Broadway musical Cinders.
 In the mid-1920s she was part of an ensemble cast that included Mary Boland, Edna May Oliver, Humphrey Bogart, Raymond Hackett and Gene Raymond in the popular play The Cradle Snatchers.